exponentlabshq/the-rosetta-stone/the-rosetta-stone.md

-# The Rosetta Stone

-## AGI Is As AGI Does

-#### The Leibniz I-Ching Indra's Net Conjecture Towards Scientific Automation Through The Universal Monadic Pattern
+# AGI Is As AGI Does: The Leibniz I-Ching Indra's Net Conjecture Towards Scientific Automation Through The Universal Monadic Pattern

----

 Michael Jagdeo, Exponent Labs LLC
 August 25, 2025